Vegetarian, vegan and special diets

 Iron

-Vegan and vegetarian sources of iron include pulses such as beans and lentils, dark green vegetables such as spinach, wholemeal bread, fortified breakfast cereals, and dried fruit such as apricots.
+Plant-based sources of iron include pulses such as beans and lentils, dark green vegetables such as spinach, wholemeal bread, fortified breakfast cereals, and dried fruit such as apricots.
+Serving these plant sources with a vitamin C-rich food can help with iron absorption – for instance, you could pair the iron-rich spinach in your salad with some crunchy red bell peppers (a great source of vitamin C).
 Vegetarians can also enjoy eggs.

 Calcium

-Dairy foods are a good source of calcium.
-For vegans, alternative sources of calcium include green leafy vegetables, pulses, fortified milk-alternative drinks, bread, tofu and dried fruit.
+Dairy foods including milk, cheese and yogurt are a good source of calcium.
+For vegans, alternative sources of calcium include green leafy vegetables, calcium-fortified milk-alternative drinks and vegan ‘cheeses’, calcium-fortified bread, and tofu (made with calcium sulphate).

 Omega-3 fatty acids

-Omega-3 fatty acids are commonly found in oily fish.
-Other sources suitable for vegetarian and vegan diets include walnuts, flaxseed (linseed), hemp seeds, chia seeds, soya beans and rapeseed oil.
+Omega-3 fatty acids are essential for the development of your baby’s brain and eyes.
+They’re commonly found in oily fish, but there are plant-based sources, too, including walnuts, flaxseed (linseed), hemp seeds, chia seeds, soya beans and rapeseed oil.

 Vitamin D